The Catalog Properties accessed from the have extra Categories and Pages which cannot be accessed from the File menu. These are:-

 Export / Import

-These selections are only applicable to Developer software users.
+These selections are only applicable and made available to Developer software users.

 Export